 Membership Committee Chair: Marie Russell, psictmembershipcommittee@gmail.com

-Providers of Color Collective Facilitator: Nicole Archer narcherlpc@gmail.com
+Alliance Liaison/Providers of Color Collective: Nicole Archer Psictalliance@gmail.com

 Climb out of Darkness Coordinator: Kristen Dillon psictcotd@gmail.com